 A bachelor’s degree in human development and family studies applies important theories to complex, real-world issues affecting children and families.
 Using a social justice lens, students learn how to understand and work within diverse contexts that prepare them to apply and become certified family life educators after graduation.
 The human development and family studies program from Michigan State University is approved by the National Council on Family Relations.

-The human development and family studies field is any organized effort to provide family members with information, skills, experiences or resources intended to strengthen, improve or enrich their family experience.
+The human development and family studies field aims to provide family members with information, skills, experiences and resources intended to strengthen or improve their family experience.
 The field uses collaboration, prevention, resources and educational opportunities to assist individuals and families throughout their lives, encouraging service in the areas of social need with a positive, holistic and family focus.

 Graduates in human development and family studies pursue careers in a range of industries, excelling in jobs that demand deep knowledge of sociology, families, teaching and ethics.